ewmerton/CodeTroop/README.md

 ### More Information:

-- Check the project wiki here: https://github.com/ewmerton/CodeTroop/wiki.
+- Check the project wiki [HERE](https://github.com/ewmerton/CodeTroop/wiki).
 - Download the latest version of the game
-- Visit our GitHub repository here: https://github.com/ewmerton/CodeTroop.
+- Visit our GitHub repository [HERE](https://github.com/ewmerton/CodeTroop).